willfaught/paige/README.md

 The HTML body can have a header, a body, and a footer.
 The header has the section menus, if any; the page title, if any; the page description, if any; and the page date, if any.
 The body has the page content, if any.
-The footer has the site copyright notice, if any.
+The footer has the copyright notice, if any.

 A section menu is highlighted if its path is a prefix of the path of the current page.
 For example, the section menu path `/foo/` matches the